 3. Hai Rama (Rangeela) & Ennulle Ennulle (Valli)

 One that kicks off with one of Swarnalatha’s epic hummings, ‘Hai Rama’ has to be among the sexiest Indian film songs ever composed.
-A R Rahman, who was making his formal Bollywood debut, ensured that he made a killing with a variety of songs in the OST and it can be seen how ‘Hai Rama’ shines like a pole star with its mega steam quotient.
+A. R. Rahman, who was making his formal Bollywood debut, ensured that he made a killing with a variety of songs in the OST and it can be seen how ‘Hai Rama’ shines like a pole star with its mega steam quotient.
 Add to it the volatile chemistry shared by Jackie Shroff and Urmila Matondkar on screen, it wasn’t a surprise when the song became a rage back in the day.

-Sharing the third spot is Valli’s equally sensuous ‘Ennulle Ennulle’ which, again, was wildly popular at the time of its release and remains so till date.
-A solo by Swaranalatha, Ilaiyaraaja’s orchestration for the song is tad modern with the chorus and humming portions emitting oodles of oomph to match the sex-laden visuals.
+Sharing the third spot is Valli’s equally sensuous ‘Ennulle Ennulle’ which, again, was wildly popular at the time of its release and remains so to date.
+A solo by Swaranalatha, Ilaiyaraaja’s orchestration for the song is a tad modern with the chorus and humming portions emitting oodles of oomph to match the sex-laden visuals.

 2. Maalaiyil Yaaro Manathodu Pesa (Chatriyan)